The canonical set

 Format.
 Single-line, semicolon-separated key=value pairs.
 Familiar HTTP convention (Cookie, Cache-Control, Server-Timing).
 Always exactly four checkpoints, always in canonical order:

-Each value is one of pass | observed | nudged | enforced.
+pass | observed | nudged | enforced.
 The semantics of each verdict per checkpoint:

 | Checkpoint | pass | observed | nudged | enforced |